jaderhenryk/MEAT/README.md

 ## Installing and running json-server

 MEAT uses [json-server](https://github.com/typicode/json-server) to simulate a REST API.
 Run `npm i -g json-server` on project root folder to install it.
-Run `json-server db.sjon` to deploy the json server.
+Run `json-server db.json` to deploy the json server.

 ## Development server